chanchanngann/data-streaming-on-eks/README.md

 kubectl apply -f kafka/kafka-connector/kafka-connector-role.yaml
 ```

-5. Create a Role Binding using [kafka-connector-rolebinding.yaml](kafka/kafka-connector/kafka-connector-rolebinding.yaml) to assign this Role to the Kafka Connect Pods:
+5. Create a Role Binding using [kafka-connector-rolebinding.yaml](kafka/kafka-connector/kafka-connector-rolebinding.yaml) to assign the Role `connector-configuration-role` to the Kafka Connect Pods:
    - The Role Binding should be created in the namespace where the Secret or Config Maps which we want to read exists.
-   - In the `subjects` section, we need to specify the name of the Service Account used by the Kafka Connect Pods and the namespace where the Kafka Connect cluster is deployed. (will use the autogenerated service account by Strimzi - `my-connect-cluster-connect`)
+   - In the `subjects` section, we need to specify the name of the Service Account used by the Kafka Connect Pods and the namespace where the Kafka Connect cluster is deployed. (will use the service account auto-generated by Strimzi - `my-connect-cluster-connect`)
    - If you want to consume Secrets or Config Maps from multiple namespace, you need to create multiple Roles and Role Bindings - each in the corresponding namespace.

 ```
 kubectl apply -f kafka/kafka-connector/kafka-connector-rolebinding.yaml
 ```

-6. Include following in `KafkaConnector`  configuration. `secrets` is the provider name, `kafka` is namesapce, `snowflake-credentials` is secret name, `username`/`url`/`private_key` is the field in secret we want to get.
+6. Include the followings in `KafkaConnector`  configuration. `secrets` is the provider name, `kafka` is the namesapce, `snowflake-credentials` is the secret name, `username`/`url`/`private_key` are the fields in secret we want.
 ```
 config:
     snowflake.url.name: ${secrets:kafka/snowflake-credentials:url}